grzegorz-jodlowski/festival-website/README.md

 - use the REST standard to build the API server (REST – Respresentation State Transfer),
 - restrict connections to the API using cors functionality,
 - extract endpoint groups to separate files (`express.Router`),
+- test code on the backend using Mocha/Chai libraries,
-- synchronize development servers and prepare the server for publishing the website,
+- synchronize development servers and prepare the server for publishing the website.